 - Are the cameras safe from hackers?

 Another amazing feature of these 24-hour vehicle security cameras is the fact that they are rotatable.
 With the cameras rotated outward, you get a wide-angle view of the front and back of the cameras.
-You can see license plates in clear details as well as view buildings and traffic from a distance.
-If you rotate the cameras inward, you can view the inside of your car or truck and anyone coming up to your vehicle from any direction in a 360-degree view.
-What’s great about having two cameras creating a 360-degree view is that you get two different perspectives of the same Incident.
-In one camera you can see the face of someone coming up to your vehicle and in the other, you can also see their back and possibly what they’re holding in their hands from the other camera’s view.
-The 360-degree position only allows a more close-up view.
-License plates are only visible close to the moment of impact to your vehicle and you may not see the direction of where the car went or where the perpetrator ran away to.
-I personally like both positions but I keep mine at the outward view because after watching hundreds of video of customer’s ex-boyfriends, girlfriends, husbands, wives, and neighbors come and key their vehicle, puncture tires or pretty much vandalize their vehicles, they are always caught on one of the camera’s view because no one perfectly walks up to a vehicle’s blind spot and walk perfectly backward in that same blind spot.
-It’s almost impossible and they would have to be aware of a few blind spots on the sides when the cameras are not in the 360 position when pointed inwards.
+You can see license plates in clear detail as well as view buildings and traffic from a distance.
+If you rotate the cameras inward, you can view the inside of your vehicle from any direction.
+What’s great about having two cameras capturing a 360-degree view is that you get two different perspectives of the same Incident.
+In one camera you can see the face of someone coming up to your vehicle.
+In the other, you can see their back and possibly what they’re holding in their hands.

-There’s one more thing I noticed after reviewing hundreds of vehicle videos, if someone is really upset with you, they can’t help but mumble to themselves while they are vandalizing your car or truck.
-You don’t know how many times we had customers match the voice of someone that they know from the cameras built-in omnidirectional mic that picks up voices and noise inside AND outside of the vehicle.
+There’s one more thing I noticed after reviewing hundreds of vehicle videos.
+If someone is really upset with you, they can’t help but mumble to themselves while they are vandalizing your car or truck.
+You don’t know how many times we had customers match the voice of someone that they know.
+The camera’s built-in omnidirectional mic picks up voices and noise inside AND outside of the vehicle.
 If I hear another vandal on video mumbling ” Yea?, what are you going to do about that!? ” while they vandalize a customer’s car, I’m going to scream!
 It must be something in human nature to want to express yourself auditorially while you vandalize your ex-significant other’s vehicle.